 The sidewalls of the nose may look pinched where the cartilage is weak or has collapsed inward.
 This can also make the nose tip appear larger when it in fact has a normal size.
 Placing a cartilage graft into the weakest area of the nose can prevent collapse in that area.
 A deviated nasal septum or enlarged inferior turbinates may further contribute to external valve collapse.

-This before and after view of one of Dr. Bennett’s patients show the benefit of bilateral alar batten grafts.
+This before and after view of a patient showing the benefit of bilateral alar batten grafts.

 Causes of Valve Collapse